miko53/reqverify/README.md

-# Requiremement verify tool - reqv
+# Requirement verify tool - reqv

 This tool is a helper to create, verify traceability matrix.